“Start by doing what is necessary; then do what’s possible; and suddenly you are doing the impossible.”

 -Francis of Assisi

 Hello and welcome!
 My name is Krista Brittain, and I am a licensed clinical psychologist in West Des Moines, IA.
 Thanks so much for visiting our website.
 As a psychologist, I provide consultation, therapy, and assessment services.
 You can find some more information about therapy and assessment on the Services page.
-Please note, however, that I am not currently taking new referrals for therapy .
+Please note, however, that I am not currently taking new clients/referrals for therapy .
 If you are in search of a therapist, I would be happy to refer you to excellent clinicians in the area.
 Due to COVID-19, I am not scheduling new assessment/testing clients.
-If you are interested on being on the waitlist, please call to learn more about the assessment process or to schedule an appointment.
-If you are a future client, I look forward to meeting you!
-My office is located within Advanced Wellness: 950 Office Park Road, Suite 221 West Des Moines, IA 50265.
-Our phone number is (515) 868-2753, and the fax is (844) 400-6505.
-This is a relatively new location for us (February 2018), and I'm excited to see you in our new space.
+If you are interested on being on the waitlist, please call to learn more.